 People actually search for these keywords.
 If there’s no information there, they won’t find you.

-It’s difficult to continuously win against SEO competitors with only a website.
+It’s difficult to consistently win against SEO competitors with just a website.
 Social media functions as a separate traffic source.

 Reasons for Not Doing It